FOGProject/fog-docs/docs/kb/reference/fog-client-installation-options.md

 ### Run The Installer

-!!! info
+> [!info]

-    The following steps follow the msi installer wizard.
-The Smart Installer wizard is similar
+> The following steps follow the msi installer wizard.

-!!! note
+> The Smart Installer wizard is similar

+> [!NOTE]
-    You may get a 'Windows protected your PC' popup.
-In that case you have to convince windows that this installer is safe to run.
+>  You may get a 'Windows protected your PC' popup.
+In that case you have
+>  to convince windows that this installer is safe to run.
 Click on 'More info' and 'Run anyway'.

 -   At the Welcome screen, click on 'Next'